archive567/readme-lhs/readme.md

 ```

 Output from the code above appears in this readme.lhs when rendered with
-pandoc-include (except if you're reading this in github, sorry):
+pandoc-include (except if you're reading this as the repo readme.md,
+sorry):

 $\prod_{x=1}^{20} x = 2432902008176640000$